javiereguiluz/easybook/ROADMAP.md

 (in no particular order)

-  * Code syntax highlighting (both in PDF and HTML books)
   * Consider a cache mechanism for not regenerating unchanged contents
   * Plugins should be able to register resources (external libs, assets, ...)
   * Add a new AdmonitionPlugin (adds support for `[note]`, `[tip]`, `[caution]`, `[sidebar]`)